restic/restic.github.io/index.md

 $ restic -r /tmp/backup restore 79766175 --target ~/tmp/restore-work
 enter password for repository: restoring <Snapshot of [/home/user/work] at 2015-05-08 21:40:19.884408621 +0200 CEST> to /tmp/restore-work
 {% endhighlight %}

+Browsing your backup as a regular filesystem is just as easy, create a mount point and use the following command to serve the repository with FUSE.

+{% highlight console %}
+$ mkdir /mnt/restic
+$ restic -r /tmp/backup mount /mnt/restic
+enter password for repository:
+Now serving /tmp/backup at /tmp/restic
+Don't forget to umount after quitting!
+{% endhighlight %}

 Contribute and Documentation